chiwenzhen/cancer-assessment/README.md

 breast cancer assessment (benign or malignant) using machine learning algorithm.
 We use data "Breast Cancer Wisconsin (Diagnostic) Data Set" that is available at http://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29

 # How to use
+Be sure you have installed the two components:
+* Anaconda
+* tabulate

-Be sure you have installed Anaconda and a python package "tabulate" It is really simple to use, just run the follow command: python main.py
+It is really simple to use, just run the follow command:
+`python main.py`